 Application and arrangements are to be made well in advance of the project, and planning is to be initiated with the student's academic advisor and the Director of Career Development.
-All programs should be given either a departmental or a divisional designation.
+All programs should be given either a departmental or a divisional designation as agreed upon by the student and the Faculty Supervisor.

-The Director of Career Development will determine the course number.
 Students must have at least a 2.25 GPA at the time of enrollment or registration in the course.
 The credit earned in an internship is intended to represent an enrichment experience.
-Therefore, internship 295 or 495 credit will generally not count toward meeting requirements in either a major or minor program.
-Hours of credit are determined by the number of hours of approved work experience.
-One semester hour of credit may be earned for every 40 clock hours worked on the internship.
+Therefore, internship 295 or 495 credit will generally not count toward meeting requirements in either a major or minor program unless the program specifically requires an internship.
+Hours of credit are determined by the learning experiences available through participation in the internship and a minimum of 40 clock hours are required in order to earn one semester hour of credit.
 The Faculty Supervisor has final approval on the number of semester hours per internship.
 Internships are graded pass/fail.